fau-is/wdwdl/README.md

 ## Setting
 1. Binary encoded categorical attributes (less sparse than one-hot encoding)
-2. An Autoencoder; no hyper-parameter optimization; threshold not optimized
+2. Regarding the AE, we do not perform a hyper-parameter optimization; threshold not optimized
 3. -
 4. Split validation + hyper-parameter optimisation (TPE)
 5. -

+## Further details
+- For both models (i.e. AE and CNN), we do not shuffle the instances per epoch.
+- Ensuring reproducible results via a seed:
+    - np.random.seed(1)
+    - tf.random.set_seed(1)
+    - random.seed(1)
+    - optuna.samplers.TPESampler(1)

 ## Paper
 This repository contains the implementation of [Weinzierl et al. (2020)](https://arxiv.org/).
 A previous version of this method was presented in: